Skip to main content

 she walked in reverse and found their songs, 2024, Suchitra Mattai, Guyana, 1973, found tapestry, embroidery floss, beads, bindis, sari, and faux gems, 72 x 51.5 in., Courtesy of the artist and Roberts Projects, Los Angeles, California, photo: Nicholas Lea Bruno.

 At the center of the exhibition, Mattai reimagines her grandparents’ home in Guyana, the core of her migration story.
-Elsewhere, the imagined interior of that home spills into the gallery, where sculptures and characters help guide us along a memory journey.
+From there, a memory journey told through textiles and sculptures spills out into the rest of the gallery.
 The title of the exhibition, she walked in reverse and found their songs, points to the ways in which peering back can help us find our place in the world.
 But the exhibition also illustrates slippages between past and present, reminding us that memory is subjective and that histories can—and should—be rewritten.
-Mattai invites us to create space for ourselves where there was none before, engage legacies of the past while rupturing with tradition, and mobilize memory toward new futures.

 Presenting Sponsor